 You must expect that your start-up costs will be much more than you initially planned on spending.
 A one-person small business might have little or no start-up costs.
 This type of business can become profitable immediately.
 But, if you’re going to need an office, machinery, employees, supplies, etc., your start-up costs can easily soar past what you initially planned on.

 And if you don’t have enough money to pay these start-up costs, or don’t figure out a way around them, you could be prevented from getting past the break-even point for profitability.

 Mistake # 6.
 Avoiding And Fearing Risk Too Much

 As entrepreneurs, we naturally try to avoid uncalculated risk.
 We generally only take risks that have been well thought out.
-But we should not avoid or fear all risk.
+But we shouldn’t avoid or fear all risk.
 The real issue is that without taking risk, you cannot exploit opportunities that come to you.
-You can very simply live a quiet and reasonably happy life, but you are unlikely to create something new, and you are unlikely to make your mark on the world.
+You can very simply live a quiet and reasonably happy life, but you are unlikely to create something new, and you’re unlikely to make your mark on the world.

 Mistake # 7.
 Being A Control Freak

 This isn’t an issue if you’re a one-person business.
 But, as soon as you start working with others, like partners, spouses, employees, and sub-contractors, you need to share the decision-making power.
 As the owner of the business, you’ll certainly have the last word.

 And as the owner your overall vision is what is the most important.
 But, you need to convey your vision to everyone else that you work with so that you’re all on the same page.
 Getting others involved in your decision-making process and collaborating on ideas will make your business much stronger.